GrapeTree Reference Manual¶

 Interaction With Enterobase¶

 - Import Fields: Shows a dialog box which allows the selection of experimental fields and custom fields (columns) to be imported into the tree.
+The last field that is imported is immediately used for colour-coding of the nodes and for the figure legend.

 - Info: Shows information about the tree such as the parameters used for construction, number of strains, last modified etc.

-Trees or Profile Data¶
+Trees or Profile Data

 - Save as Newick Tree: Save the tree as a Newick (nwk) file, which contains tree topology, branch lengths and tip names.
 Compatible with most tree visualisation tools.